 \section{Introduction}

-In this paper, we study the self-similar Dirichlet forms on the unconstrained Sierpinski carpets ($\USC$ for short).
+In this paper, we study self-similar Dirichlet forms on unconstrained Sierpinski carpets ($\USC$ for short).
 See Figure \ref{fig1} for some examples.

-To see the meaning of the adjective ``\textit{unconstrained}'', let's first recall the definition of the classical Sierpinski carpets.
-By dividing the unit square into $k^2,k\geq 3$ identical small squares and deleting a few symmetrically (keeping all that bordering the boundary), we get an iterated function system (i.f.s. for short) consisting of similarities that map the unit square to a remaining small square.
-The attraction of the i.f.s. is a Sierpinski carpet, as long as the fractal is connected.
+To see the meaning of the adjective ``\textit{unconstrained}'', let us first recall the definition of the classical Sierpinski carpets.
+By dividing the unit square into $k^2,k\geq 3$ identical small squares and deleting a few symmetrically (keeping all that border the boundary), we get an iterated function system (i.f.s. for short) consisting of similarities that map the unit square to a remaining small square.
+The attractor of the i.f.s. is a Sierpinski carpet, as long as the fractal is connected.
 See Figure \ref{fig2} for the standard Sierpinski carpet, with $k=3$.

-Clearly, all the squares are constrained on the $1/k$ grids in a classical Sierpinski carpet.
-The larger family of fractals, the unconstrained Sierpinski carpets, are exactly those self-similar sets generated in a similar manner, with the constraint removed by allowing the $1/k$ sized squares to move around.
+Clearly, all the squares are constrained to lie on the $1/k$ grids in a classical Sierpinski carpet.
+A larger family of fractals, which we call unconstrained Sierpinski carpets, are exactly those self-similar sets generated in a similar manner, with the constraint removed by allowing the $1/k$ sized squares to move around.
 See Definition \ref{def21} for precise details.
-We will construct and study the diffusions on unconstrained Sierpinski carpets.
-The study of diffusion processes on fractals emerged as an independent research field in the late 80's.
+We will construct and study diffusions on these unconstrained Sierpinski carpets.
+The study of diffusion processes on fractals emerged as an independent research field in the 80's.
 Initial interest in such processes came from mathematical physicists working in the theory of disordered media \cite{AO,HBA,RTP}.
-On self-similar sets, the pioneering works are the constructions of Brownian motions on the Sierpinski gasket \cite{G,kus} originated by Goldstein and Kusuoka independently and later \cite{BP} by Barlow and Perkins.
-The method features the study of a compatible sequence of graphs, and is extended to post-critically finite fractals \cite{ki1,ki2} by Kigami.
+On self-similar sets, the pioneering works are the constructions of Brownian motions on the Sierpinski gasket \cite{BP,G,kus} originated by Goldstein, Kusuoka, and Barlow and Perkins independently.
+The method features the study of a compatible sequence of graphs, and is extended to post critically finite fractals \cite{ki1,ki2} by Kigami.
 See \cite{C,CHQES,CQ1,CQ2,FS,HMT,HN,Lindstrom,M1,M2,Pe,RT,Sabot,T} and books \cite{B,ki3,s} for the Dirichlet forms on such fractals.

 The Sierpinski carpets are typical self-similar sets that are not finitely ramified.
 The construction of diffusions on Sierpinski carpets \cite{BB}, initiated by Barlow and Bass, is a milestone in analysis on fractals.